dynamoRando/rcd/README.md

 - `rcdproto` - library that implements the `rcdp.proto` file in Rust.
 - `rcdclient` - library that is an abstraction over the `SQLClient` definition in the `rcdp.proto` file.
 This is intended to be used by other applications.
 - `rcdt` - short for `rcd terminal` - intended to be a terminal line application for interacting with `rcdx` (in the future.)
+- `rcdadmin` - short for `rcd admin` - intended to be a web based admin portal for admin an rcd instance.
+To be done in yew.

 # Other Referenced Projects
 - Antlr, at [antlr.org](https://www.antlr.org/license.html) under BSD-3 license.
 Used for parsing SQLite statements